dboddie/Castle-Raider/README.txt

 Loading the Game from Cassette

-Insert the cassette and type
+Insert the cassette in the cassette recorder and type

   CHAIN "CASTLE"